moshix/DLI/README.md

 January 2024 Update
 ====================

 A user called Crni Mrki, has put together a few jobs to sysgen, create the SVC and then run some DL/I batch jobs.
 It apparently runs fine on MVT.
 DL/I on MVT is known to work fine.
 There is still some work needed to attempt to get it to work on MVS 3.8 (TK5 or TK4-).
 The tar bar called dli-jcls is by Crni Mrki, with thanks.
+I have personally not yet run these jobs by Crni Mrki but she/he says that they work.

 January 2024, Rome